 USG Corporation, through certain of its subsidiaries, is a leading manufacturer of building materials.
 USG Corporation does not manufacture goods using slavery or other human trafficking.
 The vast majority of the products our manufacturing subsidiaries sell in the United States are made by those subsidiaries in our plants located in North America.
 Our principal products include wallboard and joint compound products sold under the SHEETROCK® Brand name as well as cement board, glass mat sheathing for exterior uses, and floor underlayments.
 We also manufacture ceiling tile and grid in North America for sale in the United States.

 Because of the type of products that we manufacture, the raw materials used in the manufacture of our products, and the locations where those products are made, we are confident that our supply chain does not involve slavery, child labor, or other unlawful human trafficking.
-Although we do not conduct audits or engage in verifications of all of our materials suppliers, we are requiring all direct suppliers of materials from outside the United States, Mexico and Canada to certify that the raw materials or other goods supplied to us are not made using slavery, child labor or other human trafficking.
-A similar certification is being required for the few products we sell in the U.S. that are made outside North America by third parties.
-In addition, the terms and conditions of our purchase orders contain a provision in which the supplier verifies that the materials or goods supplied were not made using forced labor or human trafficking victims.
-Appropriate supply chain personnel are made aware of the California Transparency in Supply Chains Act and the U.S. Department of Labor's List of Goods Produced by Child Labor or Forced Labor, published in 2014, and the countries and goods identified in the report, to check that list against any raw materials known to be used in manufacturing our products.
+Although we do not conduct audits or engage in verifications of all our materials suppliers, our standard purchase order requires direct suppliers of materials to warrant that the raw materials or other goods supplied to us are not made using slavery, child labor or other human trafficking.
+A similar warranty is required for the few products we sell in the U.S. that are made outside North America by third parties.
+Appropriate supply chain personnel are made aware of the California Transparency in Supply Chains Act and the U.S. Department of Labor's List of Goods Produced by Child Labor or Forced Labor, published in 2018, and the countries and goods identified in the report, to check that list against any raw materials known to be used in manufacturing our products.
 In addition, please see our Statement Regarding Conflict Minerals, which can be found on our website and accessed by clicking the preceding link.
 As a responsible manufacturer, should we have any reason to believe that a raw material supplier were engaging in slavery or other unlawful human trafficking, we would take immediate action.

 If you have any questions or concerns, please contact us at firstname.lastname@example.org.